Passport to the World’s Top Universities

 RAS has achieved full accreditation status from the Western Association of Schools and Colleges (WASC) in the U.S.A.
 WASC is a world-renowned accrediting association working with the Department of State within the United States Government.

 Student choice of subjects provides independence and preparation for future studies.

 Qualified and experienced high school educators committed to student success.

 High School Curriculum Overview

-The fundamental idea behind American education is educating the whole child to realize their dreams and goals.
-We use internationally recognized curricula designed to equip students to be successful today and prepared for tomorrow.
-We have the opportunity and challenge to embed learning outcomes, such as communication skills, research skills, problem-solving, and character into our curriculum at every level.
-Consequently, we model and give students the chance to grow in compassion, responsibility, integrity, and respect.
-Our faculty has been tasked to use formative and summative standards-based assessment techniques to have students demonstrate these attributes in meaningful ways so that students can apply and synthesize them.
+The fundamental idea behind high school American education is educating the whole child.
+To guide them to realize their dreams and goals.
+We use an internationally recognized curriculum.
+Designed to equip students to be successful today and prepared for tomorrow.
+We have the opportunity and challenge to embed learning outcomes.
+Such as communication skills, research skills, problem-solving at every level.
+Consequently, we model and give students the chance to grow.
+Our students model compassion, responsibility, integrity, and respect.
+Our faculty has been tasked to use formative and summative standards-based assessment techniques.
+To have students demonstrate these attributes in meaningful ways.
+So that students can apply and synthesize them.
 We endeavor to inspire students to pursue their passions and dreams.

 |Grade level||Average Age|

 A Word From Our Secondary Principal

 Welcome to Grades 9 through 12.
 It is an honor to serve your children within a warm, safe, and friendly learning environment.
 RAS faculty are committed to providing a holistic education program that engages academic pursuits and supports co-curricular activities (CCAs).
 The RAS General Learning Outcomes of problem-solving/thinking skills, organization/research skills, communication skills, and character and interpersonal skills equip your child with the tools to be resilient and successful in a challenging world.
 We believe teaching and learning success involves students, teachers, and parents working as a team.